PatheticApathy/CoMMS/database/README.md

 ### Up and Down

-Goose files have comments such as `--+goose up` to define a update and each migration file must also include a down section(with exception) that will undo the update.
+Goose files have comments such as `-- +goose up` to define a update and each migration file must also include a down section(with exception) that will undo the update.
 <br>

 Ex.